Key Human Capital

 Indiana University - Kelley School of Business - Department of Finance; Cornell University

-Firms whose human capital is concentrated in a few irreplaceable key employees lack diversification in their human capital, exposing them to key human capital risk.
+Firms whose human capital is concentrated in a few irreplaceable employees lack diversification in their human capital stock, exposing them to key human capital risk.
 Using "key man life insurance" disclosures to measure this risk, we show that exposed firms are riskier.
-These firms are younger, smaller, growth firms with low asset tangibility and their key employees are four times more likely than CEOs to have Ph.D's.
-They have abnormally high volatility and following announcements of key employee departures, the most exposed firms lose 8% of their value.
-Firms with the greatest key human capital risk earn abnormal relative returns.
+These younger, smaller, growth firms have abnormally high volatility and following announcement of key employee departures, the most exposed firms lose 8% of their value.
+Key employees tend to be highly educated.
+They are four times more likely to hold Ph.D.'s than top managers, and firms with key human capital are more innovative.

-Keywords: human capital, risk, key employees, life insurance, disclosure
+Keywords: human capital, risk, key employees, life insurance, innovation, disclosure

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.